Sustainability Material Issue 3 Promoting Diversity & Inclusion

 Lion actively recruits people with disabilities year-round.
 We are committed to creating a work environment that allows people with disabilities to make the most of their individual skills while providing thoughtful employment that matches their abilities.

-In March 2016, we established the special subsidiary Lion Tomoni Co., Ltd. as a workplace where people with disabilities who are willing to work can make the most of their individuality and work with stability..
+In April 2016, we established the special subsidiary Lion Tomoni Co., Ltd. as a workplace where people with disabilities who are willing to work can make the most of their individuality and work with stability.
 The business actives of Lion Tomoni help streamline and rationalize Group operations.

-Since 2011, Lion has offered support time systems for married couples who both work for Lion as a way of supporting the diversifying work styles of its employees.
+Since 2011, Lion has offered a spouse relocation support program for married couples who both work for Lion as a way of supporting the diversifying work styles of its employees.
 From 2022, the program has been expanded to include employees whose spouses work for other companies.
 When an employee’s spouse is transferred to another location, the employee can choose from three options: change their work location, take a leave of absence for up to three years to accompany their spouse, or resign from the Company with the option of being rehired within five years.

 Lion has established a system to re-hire former employees who have voluntarily resigned so that they might leverage their diverse life and career experience and knowledge in working at Lion again.